Black hole thermodynamics

-In physics, black hole thermodynamics is the area of study that seeks to reconcile the laws of thermodynamics with the existence of black hole event horizons.
+In physics, black hole thermodynamics is the area of study that seeks to reconcile the laws of thermodynamics with the existence of black-hole event horizons.
 As the study of the statistical mechanics of black-body radiation led to the development of the theory of quantum mechanics, the effort to understand the statistical mechanics of black holes has had a deep impact upon the understanding of quantum gravity, leading to the formulation of the holographic principle.

 Overview

 The second law of thermodynamics requires that black holes have entropy.
 If black holes carried no entropy, it would be possible to violate the second law by throwing mass into the black hole.
-The increase of the entropy of the black hole more than compensates for the decrease of the entropy carried by the object that was swallowed.
+The increase of the entropy of the black hole more than compensates for the decrease of the entropy carried by the object that fell in.